Lochnivar/ashverse/books/book-02-the-fire.md

 - African trade is banned again
 - By December 31, 1894: Slavery is dead on the ground.
 No new slaves, no new births, no economic future.
 - The legal structure remains, but everyone knows it's a corpse
+- **California's geographic isolation** - No land bridge to U.S. by 1865.
+Cut off by Native super-states, CSA, and Deseret.
+- **California starts as de-facto U.S. exclave (1865-1870)** - Connected only by sea, kept loyal by federal troops and navy
+- **California grows into de-facto independence (1870-1890)** - Transcontinental railroad never built, starts acting like separate country
 - Develop the Native super-states as major players
 - Continue building the immortal bloodlines' roles
 - Set up the "Zombie Years" (1894-1905) for Book 2